Successful Gardener Class Series 2019

-We are excited to welcome back Jeff Rieves, who has prepared an amazing line-up of classes for the New Year.
+Our gardening class instructor Jeff Rieves has prepared two amazing line-ups of classes for 2019.
 If you have never had the privilege of learning from such a seasoned agrarian, do yourself a favor and come out to one (or more) of these classes.
 You will leave encouraged, enthusiastic, and well prepared for your next venture into the wonderful world of backyard gardening!

 Fresher food is healthier food.
 And you can’t get any fresher than food from your own back yard.
 Growing your own food is easy, it doesn’t have to take up a lot of space, and it can save you money.

 Join Jeff Rieves, Horticulturist & former NC Cooperative Extension agent, for a season long session in the garden.
 Learn all about vegetable gardening, fruit plants, food garden design, and more!
 Wear your walking shoes as we will be touring the Renfrow Farm & Greenhouse during most classes.

 WHERE: Most classes will meet at Renfrow Farms, unless weather dictates it must be at the hardware.